sakshi172004/ai-task-summarizer/README.md

 # Smart Task Summarizer + Tagger

-This is a small AI-powered utility built for the AI Engineer Intern Task.
+This is a small utility built for the AI Engineer Intern Task.
 It takes a list of raw, unstructured tasks and processes them into summaries, priorities, and tags.

 ---